makersacademy/airport_challenge/README.md

 What does it do?
 --------------

 In response to user stories (included [below](#user-stories) for reference) this program simulates planes landing and taking off from airports.
-The code covers simple edge cases and also incorpates a random weather generator that prevent planes landing/taking off during stormy weather.
+The program accounts for simple edge cases.
+It also incorpates a random weather generator that prevents planes landing/taking off during stormy weather.

 The code comes with unit and feature [tests](#running-tests] - all currently passing.